 about mark HERON

-As guest conductor he has appeared with the, BBC Philharmonic, BBC Concert, Philharmonia, Royal Liverpool Philharmonic Orchestra, Royal Scottish National Orchestra, Manchester Camerata, Psappha, Meininger Hofkapelle, Orquesta Sinfónica de la Región de Murcia, Pori Sinfonietta, St Petersburg Festival Orchestra and many more.
-He is the Music Director of the Nottingham Philharmonic and Professor and Head of Conducting at the Royal Northern College of Music.
-At the RNCM he works regularly with all of the College’s orchestras and ensembles and runs the world-renowned conducting programmes.
-Mark is the conductor laureate of the Liverpool Mozart Orchestra and for ten years was Director of Orchestras at the University of Manchester.
+He is the Music Director of the Nottingham Philharmonic and serves as Professor and Head of Conducting at the Royal Northern College of Music (RNCM), where he leads the world-leading conducting programmes and works extensively with all the college’s orchestras and ensembles.
+He is also Conductor Laureate of the Liverpool Mozart Orchestra and previously spent ten years as Director of Orchestras at the University of Manchester.

-Dedicated to working with young musicians, in addition to his role at the RNCM, Mark has conducted ensembles from the Royal Academy of Music, Royal Conservatoire of Scotland, Escola Superior de Música de Lisboa, Tilburg & Maastricht Conservatories, the National Youth Wind Orchestras of Great Britain, Wales and Israel, Slovenian National Youth Orchestra, and many more.
+A passionate advocate for young musicians, Mark has conducted ensembles from institutions such as the Royal Academy of Music, Royal Conservatoire of Scotland, Escola Superior de Música de Lisboa, and Tilburg & Maastricht Conservatoires, as well as the National Youth Wind Orchestras of Great Britain, Wales, and Israel, the Slovenian National Youth Orchestra, and others.

-Mark has a keen interest in contemporary music and has given world premieres of many important works.
-He has collaborated with leading composers such as Kalevi Aho, Sir George Benjamin, Sir Harrison Birtwistle, Unsuk Chin, Tansy Davies, Detlev Glanert, Heiner Goebbels, Anders Hillborg, Giya Kancheli, Magnus Lindberg, Sir James McMillan, Colin Matthews, Christopher Rouse, Kaija Saariaho, and Mark Anthony Turnage.
-In 2018 he gave the the world premiere of Adam Gorb's opera The Path to Heaven, and in 2006 the European premiere of American composer Daron Hagen’s opera, Bandanna.
-He has recorded dozens of CDs with the RNCM Wind Orchestra featuring contemporary wind repertoire on labels such as Chandos, Naxos, NMC, ASC and Polyphonic.
-Other recording projects have included CDs with the BBC Concert Orchestea and the Royal Liverpool Philharmonic and numerous radio broadcasts with BBC orchestras.
+Deeply engaged with contemporary music, he has premiered numerous significant works and collaborated with leading composers, including Kalevi Aho, Sir George Benjamin, Sir Harrison Birtwistle, Unsuk Chin, Tansy Davies, Detlev Glanert, Heiner Goebbels, Anders Hillborg, Giya Kancheli, Magnus Lindberg, Sir James MacMillan, Colin Matthews, Christopher Rouse, Kaija Saariaho, and Mark-Anthony Turnage.
+Notable operatic premieres include Adam Gorb's The Path to Heaven (2018) and the European premiere of Daron Hagen’s Bandanna (2006).
+His discography includes dozens of recordings with the RNCM Wind Orchestra for labels such as Chandos, Naxos, NMC, ASC, and Polyphonic, as well as projects with the BBC Concert Orchestra, Seckou Keita, and the Royal Liverpool Philharmonic.
+He has also conducted numerous broadcasts with BBC orchestras.

-Mark studied at the RSAMD and the RNCM.
-Following a successful chamber music career and freelance work with many of the UK’s professional symphony orchestras, he undertook conducting studies at the RNCM and in master classes with Neeme & Paavo Järvi, Jorma Panula, and Sir Mark Elder.
-He worked with Sir Colin Davis and the London Symphony Orchestra on their mentoring programme for young conductors.
+Mark studied at the RSAMD and RNCM.
+Following a successful career as a chamber musician and freelancer with many of the UK’s leading symphony orchestras, he pursued conducting studies at the RNCM and in masterclasses with Neeme and Paavo Järvi, Jorma Panula, and Sir Mark Elder.
+He also participated in the London Symphony Orchestra’s young conductor mentoring programme under Sir Colin Davis.

 CRITICAL REACTION